WeaveAche/hanime-auto-coins-collector/README.md

 ## Usage
 1. Clone this repository
+2. Install all the requirements:
+`pip install -r requirements.txt`
-2. Open `.env` file and enter your hanime email and password
+3. Open `.env` file and enter your hanime email and password
-3. Run the script.
+4. Run the script.

 If you get any errors or need any help, feel free to open an issue.